linux-kdevops/kdevops/README.md

 # kdevops kernel-ci support

-kdevops supports its own kernel continous integration support, so to allow Linux developers and Linux distributions to keep track of issues present in any of supported kdevops workflows and be able to tell when new regressions are detected.
+kdevops supports its own kernel continuous integration support, so to allow Linux developers and Linux distributions to keep track of issues present in any of supported kdevops workflows and be able to tell when new regressions are detected.
 Note though that kernel-ci for kdevops is only implemented on